amitmerchant1990/thoughts_diary/thoughts.md

 - Programmers never die.
 They only go offline.
 - In a mad world only the mad are sane.
 - You must be the person you have never had the courage to be.
+- You can't cross the sea merely by standing and staring at the water. - Rabindranath Tagore